jyotil-raval/interview-questions/ReactJS/01 Easy Level.md

 > _Conclusion_: React components promote code reusability, modularity, and maintainability, making it easier to build and scale complex user interfaces.

 ## 4> What is the state of React?
 How is it different from props?
-Explain with an example of state.
+Explain with an example of state

 > _Purpose_: The state in React represents the data that a component manages internally, which can change over time.